shoniko/chromium/docs/code_reviews.md

 to address them in a followup patch.

 Do not use TBR just because a change is urgent or the reviewer is being slow.
-Contact the reviewer directly or find somebody.
+Contact the reviewer directly or find somebody else to review your change.

 To send a change TBR, annotate the description and send email like normal.
 Otherwise the reviewer won't know to review the patch.